Impacted Wisdom Teeth - Symptoms, Causes & Treatment

 - Impacted wisdom teeth are at high risk for decay as the partially covered gums form grounds for food accumulation which is difficult to clean

-- The difficulty to clean the gums surrounding impacted wisdom teeth can lead to infection in the gums resulting in a condition called Pericoronitis.
+- Pericoronitis symptoms - The difficulty to clean the gums surrounding impacted wisdom teeth can lead to infection in the gums resulting in a condition called pericoronitis infected wisdom tooth symptoms.

 Read Also : How To Prevent Dental Cavities